-The Road Safety Authority (RSA), is asking road users to exercise caution while using the roads as Met Éireann have issued Orange and Yellow weather warnings for strong winds.
+The Road Safety Authority (RSA), is asking road users to exercise caution while using the roads as Met Éireann have issued Orange and Yellow weather warnings for strong winds and heavy rain.

 The RSA is asking road users to check local weather and traffic conditions and be aware of the conditions before setting out on a trip.

-The RSA has the following advice for road users:
+The RSA has the following advice for motorists in windy conditions;

 • Watch out for falling/fallen debris on the road and vehicles veering across the road.